-Le Coquillage® offers a moment of timelessness that unfolds according to the ballet of the actors of the room, in the cosy atmosphere of this 1920s villa.
+At Le Coquillage®, we invite you to enjoy a moment out of time with the wind and the moon, punctuated by the ballet of the actors in the room.
 The windows of the dining room are like picture frames, displaying the constantly changing landscape of the bay’s skies and the foreshore’s sketched outlines.

-By the whims of the wind and the moon of Hugo Roellinger —
+By the whims of the wind and the moon of H. Roellinger —

 A walk in the Château Richeux park, which runs downhill towards the beach, is an opportunity to daydream, play hide and seek, or move between the raised stones of the Potager Celtique (“Celtic Kitchen Garden”), where the aromatic herbs are grown.
 Twenty-six heirloom varieties apple blossom are pollinated by bees from hives neighbouring the orchard.
 Sheep, cows, donkeys and frogs bring life to this extraordinary garden.